abhishekmishra224/SQL-Python-Ecommerce-Project/README.md

 📊 E-Commerce Analytics Using SQL & Python
--->This project dives deep into real-world E-commerce data to uncover insights about customer behavior, revenue patterns, and top-spending customers using a combination of SQL and Python.
-It demonstrates how data analysts turn raw transactional data into meaningful business intelligence.
+🔍 Project Summary:

+An end-to-end data analytics project that explores E-commerce sales using SQL for data extraction and Python for analysis and visualization.
+It highlights how business insights—like top customers, revenue growth, and payment trends—can be derived from real transactional data.

 🚀 Project Overview

--->The goal of this project is to analyze E-commerce sales and payment data using SQL queries for data extraction and Python for analysis and visualization.
+This project focuses on analyzing E-commerce sales and payment data to identify top-spending customers, annual revenue trends, and business insights.
-It focuses on identifying the top 3 customers each year based on total spending, along with trends that can help businesses improve decision-making and customer retention.
+It demonstrates how SQL and Python work together to transform raw data into clear, data-driven decisions.

 🧠 Objectives

-Analyze yearly revenue and payment trends.
+Analyze yearly revenue and payment patterns.

-Identify top-spending customers across different years.
+Identify the top 3 customers for each year.

-Visualize business performance with clean, readable charts.
+Visualize customer spending and business performance.

-Build an end-to-end data pipeline — from SQL to insights.
+Build an end-to-end workflow — from SQL queries to final insights.

 🗃️ Tools & Technologies

 SQL → Data Extraction & Aggregation

-Python (Pandas, Seaborn, Matplotlib) → Data Processing & Visualization Jupyter Notebook → Analysis & Reporting
+Python (Pandas, Seaborn, Matplotlib) → Data Processing & Visualization

 MySQL Database → Data Source

+Jupyter Notebook → Analysis & Reporting

 📈 Key Features

-Data Extraction: Fetched order and payment details directly from SQL database.
+Extracted and analyzed real-time order and payment data.

-Customer Ranking: Used DENSE_RANK() to identify top 3 customers by payment each year.
+Ranked customers using SQL’s DENSE_RANK() function.

-Visualization: Created insightful bar charts and yearly comparisons using Seaborn.
+Visualized yearly top customers and payment trends using Seaborn.

-Insight Generation: Highlighted customer contribution patterns and annual growth trends.
+Derived meaningful insights to support data-driven decision-making.

 🧮 Example SQL Query
 SELECT